Fearless Prose

 • What you're trying to achieve, i.e. genre and themes.

-• Story structure, i.e. plot, key elements, sequence of events and pacing.
+• Story structure, i.e. plot, sequence of events and pacing.

 • Character development, i.e. who they are, what they want, why they want it and how they're changed by this journey.

-• Basic story choices, i.e. Point of View, tense, narrative style is relevant to the genre.
+• Basic story choices, i.e. Point of View, tense, narrative style is relevant to the genre, tone.

 • Fundamental techniques, i.e. the critical first pages, hooks to keep readers enthralled, dialogue, formatting, opportunities for active storytelling (showing), settings, description and word choices.

-• By negotiation I will provide feedback on a synopsis, pitch or submission letter.
+• I can also provide feedback on a query letter, synopsis or pitch.

 What it's not:

-• A line-by-line copy edit (although some of this is included.
+• A line-by-line copy edit (although I will mark grammar and commas).

 • Proof-reading, which assumes the content is already exactly as you want it.

-• I don't work on poetry, children's books, erotica, memoirs or non-fiction.
+• I don't accept poetry, children's books, erotica, memoirs or non-fiction.

 Picture